mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 as the default.
 Some kind of persistent queueing service is used as an intermediary.

 The style of application architecture which is based on sending events between services is known as **Event-Driven**.
 When a service does something useful, it publishes an event&mdash;a record about the fact which happened to its business domain.
 Another service listens to the published events and executes its own duty in response to those facts:

 ![Event-Driven Application](event-driven.png)

-<center class="img-caption">Communication in event-driven applications</center>
+<figcaption><h4>Communication in event-driven applications</h4></figcaption>

 The service that produces events might not know about the consumers.
 New event subscribers can be introduced over time.
 This works better in theory than in practice, but the services tend to